0neDividedbyZer0/sunzi/README.md

 4. Since MuZero is unsupervised, I don't know if we can apply the convolutional neural net to classifying styles.
 It's internal model might be meaningless.

 ## Bug List
+1. Refactor gui to have the game loop logic